tsraveling/pyadventure/README.md

 # PyAdventure

+This project was built for a presentation at [Surge](http://surgeforward.com/).

 All code can be found in `parser.py`.
 The adventure itself can be found in `adventure.fun` and can be edited with your favorite text editor.
 To run your adventure, first set up a virtual environment with PyPEG2 enabled:
 ```
 > cd project_root